 3 Reasons to Visit Sicily

 Sicily is the largest island in the Mediterranean Sea.
 This large Italian island boasts so many reasons to visit that choosing a top three was difficult.
-Travellers flock from all around the world to feel its magic and see the beauty it holds.
+Travellers flock from all around the world to feel its magic, experience Sicily’s warming weather and to see the beauty it holds.
 But our top 3 reasons why you should book a Sicily holiday are:

 - Incredible Wines – Sicily may not be the first location you think of for award winning wines, but over the last decade or two, it has begun to make its mark.
 Most notable are the vineyards that have produced vintages grown on the unique terroir of Etna (the hillside of the active volcano).
 If sampling Italian wines is on your Sicilian holiday list, be sure to book into a vineyard tour.